-- A. Department employees aware of alleged misconduct shall immediately notify a supervisor - B. Any source alleging misconduct of an SPD employee which, if true, could result in disciplinary action shall be directed to a supervisor or Internal Affairs. - C. Anyone may file a complaint directly with Internal Affairs or the Office of Police Ombudsman. - D. Anonymous complaints and third party complaints will be accepted and investigated to the extent that sufficient information is provided.
+- A. Department employees aware of alleged misconduct shall immediately notify a supervisor - B. Any source alleging misconduct of an SPD employee which, if true, could result in disciplinary action shall be directed to a supervisor or Internal Affairs. - C. Anyone may file a complaint directly with Internal Affairs or the Office of Police Ombudsman. - D. Anonymous complaints and third party complaints will be accepted and reviewed.
+Third party complaints of a minor nature will be routed to the employee's supervisor for appropriate action. - E. Third party complaints received due to information disclosed during a Public Records Request will be reviewed.
+Internal Affairs will make a determination as to the extent of an investigation based on the seriousness of the policy violation.